Where Is Solar Energy Not Available and Why?

 1. Remote Villages with Off-Grid Systems

-- India’s Bihar State: Villages like Rehal use solar microgrids to power homes and water pumps, bypassing the need for large infrastructure.
+- India's Bihar State: Villages like Rehal: these villages use solar microgrid systems to power homes and water pumps, thus bypassing larger infrastructural upgrades.

-- Bangladesh: Over 6 million solar home systemsinstalled through government and NGO partnerships.
+- Bangladesh: Over 6 million solar home systems installed through partnerships involving government and NGOs.

 2. Cloudy but Innovative Locations